imsks/statsig-mcp/readme.md

 # Statsig MCP Server

-A Model Context Protocol (MCP) server for integrating Statsig feature flags, experiments, and configurations via FastAPI.
+A Model Context Protocol (MCP) server for integrating Statsig feature flags, experiments, and configurations.

+**⚠️ Important**: This is an MCP server that communicates via **stdio** (not HTTP).
+It's designed to be used with Cursor or other MCP-compatible clients.

 ## Quick Start